 Classical studies is not just ancient history.
 It’s linguistics and poetics.
 Gender and women’s studies.
 Drama and theatre.
 Art history and architecture.
 Philosophy and religion.
 And more.
 In fact, a major in classical studies intersects with 90 percent of a modern liberal arts program’s academic disciplines.
 It’s both a vibrant field in its own right and a rich complement to any other major.

 Ancient Studies Concentration

 Greece, Rome, and the broader ancient Mediterranean are key sources of western linguistic, cultural, and civic heritage.
-Classical studies at Hollins focuses on these areas.
+A classical studies major at Hollins focuses on these areas.
 Course work explores the ancient cultures of Mesopotamia and Egypt as well.

 Classical Philology Concentration

 This concentration takes an even deeper focus on Latin and Greek, the primary languages of the ancient world.